pmotyka/TerraformCodePipelineModule/README.md

 An example consumer app using this pipeline module can be found @ https://code.amazon.com/packages/TerraformExamplePayload/trees/mainline.

+This project is intended to integrate with github

 To use it, you might incorporate it as follows:

 ```terraform